SAP-archive/cloud-sample-spaceflight-java/-exercises-/03-ConnectService/README.md

 1. **Change `CustomersRemoteHandler.java`**:

-   To enable reading a single customer record, add a comment in line 31 and remove the comment from line 32:
+   To enable reading a single customer record, add a comment in line `31` and remove the comment from line `32`:
    <p align="center"><img width="640" src="res/pic317.png" alt="Change readCustomer method"> </p>

-   To enable reading multiple customer records, add a comment in line 47 and remove the comment from line 48:
+   To enable reading multiple customer records, add a comment in line `47` and remove the comment from line `48`:
    <p align="center"><img width="640" src="res/pic318.png" alt="Change queryCustomers method"> </p>

-   > TODO Explanation needed
+   > If you are curious, you can take a look into the `CustomersReplicator` class to see how we call the business partner OData service using the S/4HANA Cloud SDK.

 2. **Verify the code works**